mike99mac/zlma/README.md

 If you need to use Python 3.11, it will be specified later.

 ## Install this repository
-To install this repository, some basic packages are first needed.
+To install this ``zlma`` repository, some basic packages are first needed.

 - Install git, httpd and vim: